sergimiral/sr-site-test/src/_posts/2014-03-03-release-notes-v0.5.md

 ---
 layout: post
 date: 2015-02-03
-title:  Example jekyll post!
+title:  Release notes v0.5
-categories: example jekill test category
+categories: release
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build